Explorer-USS-0-1/Explorer-USS.0.1/README.md

 * DOWN: move the camera down.
 * RIGHT: move the camera right.
 * LEFT: move the camera left.
-* JOYSTIC BUTTON: reset the camera position to the center.
+* JOYSTICK BUTTON: reset the camera position to the center.

 Pressing the S2 button will the switch again to the TANK mode, and so on.
 All this is possible thanks to the handler, that will listen for the interrupt of an action at any moment and send the message to the Esp32-1.